AIML-research/AIML-research.github.io/_pages/projects.md

 <ul>
   <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/stelar">STELAR (Spatio-TEmporal Linked data tools for the AgRi-food data space)</a></b></li>
-Funding: EU under the call <a href="https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-cl4-2021-data-01-03" target="_new">HORIZON-CL4-2021-DATA-01-03 - Technologies for data management (IA)</a>.<br>
+Funding: EU under the call HORIZON-CL4-2021-DATA-01-03 - Technologies for data management (IA).<br>
 Role: PI.<br>

   STELAR will design, develop, evaluate, and showcase an innovative Knowledge Lake Management System (KLMS) to support and facilitate a holistic approach for FAIR (Findable, Accessible, Interoperable, Reusable) and AI-ready (high-quality, reliably labeled) data that will be pilot tested in diverse, real-world use cases in the agrifood data space, one of the nine data spaces of strategic societal and economic importance identified in the European Strategy for Data.